Whatsapp Icon

 Consult with Your Healthcare Team

-Remember: An integrative approach towards treating penile cancer focuses on the patient's overall wellbeing, combining the best of conventional and supportive therapies to fight cancer and improve life quality.
+Remember: An integrative approach towards treating penile cancer focuses on the patient's overall well-being, combining the best of conventional and supportive therapies to fight cancer and improve life quality.

-Always seek professional medical advice for diagnosis and treatment and before making any changes to your treatment plan.
+Always seek professional medical advice for diagnosis and treatment before making any changes to your treatment plan.

 Common Supplements Used During Penile Cancer Treatment